Probing the quantum phase transition around $N\approx60$ via mass measurements of technetium isotopes: Experimental method

-In the analysis of $^{105}$Tc, ion bunches with up to 5 detected ions were taken into account, as the performed count-rate class analysis \cite{Kellerbauer2003} did not show an effect on the measured frequency based on the number of ions.
-Similarly, for the measurements of $^{104}$Tc and $^{106}$Tc, a gate applied for up to three detected ions was used in the analysis.
-Due to the mass difference between the ion of interest and the reference, a mass-dependent uncertainty of $\delta_m r/r = -2.35(81) \times 10^{-10} / \textnormal{u} \times (m_\text{ref} - m_\text{ion})$ and a residual uncertainty of $\delta_\text{res}r/r=9\times 10^{-9}$ were added to the ratio \cite{Nesterenko2021} obtained for $^{104-106}$Tc.
+Ion bunches with up to three detected ions per bunch were taken into account in the analysis of $^{104,106}$Tc and up to five for the $^{105}$Tc measurement, as the performed count-rate class analysis \cite{Kellerbauer2003} did not show an effect on the measured frequency based on the number of ions.
+The uncertainty due to magnetic field fluctuation, measured to be $\delta B/(B\delta t) = 2.01\times10^{-12}$ /min \cite{Nesterenko2021}, was negligible compared to the statistical and other systematic uncertainties, as each measurement lasted for at most tens of minutes.
+Due to the mass difference between the ion of interest and the reference, a mass-dependent uncertainty of $\delta_m r/r = -2.35(81) \times 10^{-10} / \textnormal{u} \times (m_\text{ref} - m_\text{ion})$ \cite{Nesterenko2021} was quadratically added to the uncertainty of the ratios obtained for $^{104-106}$Tc and the ratios were also shifted by the same amount.
+After accounting for the mass-dependent shift, additional systematic effect has been seen to remain \cite{Nesterenko2021}.
+Thus a residual uncertainty of $\delta_\text{res}r/r=9\times 10^{-9}$ was quadratically added to the uncertainty of the ratios.
 For $^{104}$Tc, where isobaric contamination of $^{104}$Mo was identified, a correction for the magnetron phase advancement was applied \cite{Nesterenko2021}.
-The uncertainties due to magnetic field fluctuations, measured to be $\delta B/(B\delta t) = 2.01\times10^{-12}$ /min \cite{Nesterenko2021}, were negligible compared to the statistical and other systematic uncertainties, as each measurement lasted for at most tens of minutes.
 As several frequency ratios were obtained, the weighted average and the larger of the internal and external error \cite{Birge1932} were taken as the final ratio and its error.